MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

 ---
-title: "Analyze deals flows between two snapshots (Sales Insights) | MicrosoftDocs"
+title: "Analyze deals flow between two snapshots (Sales Insights) | MicrosoftDocs"
-description: "Use snapshots to visualize and analyze how deals are trending between two moments in time in a deal flow chart." ms.date: 10/26/2020 ms.custom: ms.topic: article
+description: "Use snapshots to visualize and analyze how deals are trending between two moments in time in a deal flow chart." ms.date: 09/22/2021 ms.custom: ms.topic: article
-author: udaykirang
+author: lavanyakr01
-ms.author: udag
+ms.author: lavanyakr
 manager: shujoshi
 ---

-# Analyze deals flows between snapshots
+# Analyze deals flow between snapshots

 The **Flow** chart provides a visual representation of how the forecast changes between two moments in time.
 Managers can use flow charts to drill in to the specific deals that have contributed to the increase or decrease in forecast commitment, thus enabling them to follow up with their teams and coach their teams on how to improve their forecast accuracy.